Getting Started for Printers

 IN THIS GUIDE

 This guide is for print companies interested in learning more about Order Desk.
 If you are an artist who sends your orders to a print company for fulfillment, please see the Getting Started for Artists guide instead.

 What Order Desk Does

 Order Desk is an order management app that can be customized to support the unique workflows your customers have.
 If you are a supplier looking for a way to simplify and consolidate the transition of orders from your customers' stores to your fulfillment service, Order Desk may be the solution.

-With nearly 45 shopping cart integrations available, Order Desk can connect to your customers' stores and quickly download their orders so they can be sent to your company for fulfillment.
+With dozens of shopping cart integrations available, Order Desk can connect to your customers' stores and quickly download their orders so they can be sent to your company for fulfillment.